jantman/blog/content/2008/02/microsoft-again.md

 tribulations](http://www.groklaw.net/article.php?story=20080227031234460).
 This really is starting to get disgusting.
 It's not that I hate Microsoft, I don't.
 What I hate is their attitude, and their business practices.
-Everyone else - I mean
-<span style="font-style: italic;">everyone</span> - makes software that
-interoperates with other vendors.
-Microsoft, even after a \*billion\* dollar fine, won't.
+Everyone else - I mean *everyone* - makes software that interoperates with other vendors.
+Microsoft, even after a *billion* dollar fine, won't.
 Everyone else uses open, industry-accepted standards.
 Microsoft doesn't.
 Many other vendors open up their code.
 Microsoft tried to make some vague gesture to, but makes it incompatible